Thomas E. Delahanty II: Personal life

 Delahanty's father, Thomas E. Delahanty, and cousin, Robert W. Clifford, are or have also been judges in Maine.
 His maternal grandfather, John David Clifford, Jr., was a judge and also previously held the United States Attorney position.
 His great-grandfather was John M. C. Smith, a U.S. Representative from Michigan's 3rd congressional district.

 Delahanty had been married since 1970 and had two sons, a granddaughter, and a grandson.

 Delahanty died at his home on April 12, 2021, after a battle with pancreatic cancer.

+Legacy

+Following his death, a memorial service was held for Thomas E. Delahanty II on June 6, 2023 at the Androscoggin County Courthouse.
+A portrait of Delahanty was revealed which now hangs on the wall of the courtroom.